Lucky Bamboo Growth and Care Tips that You Did not Know of

 How to care for lucky bamboo plants?

 The first and most essential step in taking care of Lucky Bamboo plants is to ensure that they only get filtered or distilled water.
-Also, ensure that your plant gets bright but indirect sunlight.
+Also ensure that your plant gets bright but indirect sunlight.
 Another important tip is to keep the roots from turning soggy.

-Purified water works better when it comes to caring for the Lucky Bamboo plant.
+Purified water works better when it comes to care for the Lucky Bamboo plant.
 Tap water has chlorine and other additives that may end up harming the plant.
 Using filtered or distilled water ensures that your plant is free from harmful chemicals.